 - The Policy applies to all staff employed by, seconded to, or consultants engaged by, Oldham Enterprise Trust CIO.

-- Harassment is generally described as “unwanted conduct which affects the dignity of women or men at work; it encompasses unwelcome physical, verbal or non-verbal behaviour which denigrates or ridicules or is intimidatory”.
+- Harassment is described as “unwanted conduct which affects the dignity of women or men at work; it encompasses unwelcome physical, verbal or non-verbal behaviour which denigrates or ridicules or is intimidatory”.
 The essential characteristic of harassment is that the action(s) is unwanted by the recipient.

 - The following interpretations and examples of harassment may be helpful in determining whether harassment has taken place.